What are your Career Interests?

 3. Year 2

 - Add some skill and experience building that is manageable for you.
-Try the fall Get Experience Fair and see the Experience 101 booklet (on our main website).
+Try the fall Get Hired Fair.

 - Get to know your TAs and Professors.
 See the Effective Networking tip sheet.